gooddata/gooddata-ui/docs/platform_intro.md

 **GoodData Platform** is a powerful end-to-end analytics platform as a service with multi-tenant distribution that scales to hundreds of terabytes of data and hundreds of thousands of users.
 Learn more about the [GoodData platform](https://www.gooddata.com/platform) and how to [embed its analytics possibilities](https://www.gooddata.com/embedded-analytics).

-## GoodData Platform and GoodData.UI
+## GoodData platform and GoodData.UI

 ![GoodData Platform and GoodData.UI](assets/gooddata_platform_ui.png "GoodData Platform and GoodData.UI")